Benji Marshall: South Sydney Rabbitohs (2021)

 On 29 January, Marshall signed a one-year contract with the South Sydney Rabbitohs.
-He made his debut for them in round 1 in a 26-18 loss against Melbourne.
+He made his debut for them in round 1 in a 26–18 loss against Melbourne.

-In round 5 against Brisbane, he scored his first try for South Sydney in a 35-6 victory at Stadium Australia, and in round 7, he scored two tries for South Sydney in a 40-30 victory over the Gold Coast.
+In round 5 against Brisbane, he scored his first try for South Sydney in a 35–6 victory at Stadium Australia, and in round 7, he scored two tries for South Sydney in a 40–30 victory over the Gold Coast, playing at centre.

 Marshall played a total of 22 games for South Sydney in the 2021 NRL season including the club's 2021 NRL Grand Final defeat against Penrith.
 Following the NRL premiership decider, Marshall announced his retirement on 6 October.

-On 6 October 2021, Marshall officially announced his retirement from professional rugby league.
 He then signed a two-year contract with Fox Sports to work as an analyst/pundit.

 In the 2022 Queen's Birthday and Platinum Jubilee Honours, Marshall was appointed a Companion of the New Zealand Order of Merit, for services to rugby league.

+Coaching career

+In 2022, it was announced that Marshall would be appointed the Tigers' assistant coach under long-time head coach Tim Sheens, with the original plan being an assistant coach for the 2023 and 2024 NRL seasons, which would see him take over the head coaching role in the 2025 season after Sheens' retirement.

+However due to the Tigers' poor 2023 season, the club mutually parted ways with Sheens in August, with Marshall moving into the head coach role a year earlier than expected.
+Marshall would assume the role in the Tigers' Round 25 match, where the Tigers would break a 10-game losing streak, defeating the Dolphins 24–22.
+The final 3 games of the 2023 NRL season officially do not count toward Marshall's coaching record, as Tim Sheens was still technically the head coach until the conclusion of the season.

+Wests Tigers (2024–)

+Marshall was announced as the new head coach for the Wests Tigers starting in 2024.
+Marshall earned his first win as head coach in round 3 of the 2024 NRL season against Cronulla.

+In Marshall's first season in charge of the club they would finish with the Wooden Spoon after managing to only win six games all year.

+In Marshall's second full season in charge, he guided Wests Tigers to a 13th placed position on the table.

+Hall of Fame

+In August 2024, the National Rugby League announced that Marshall was an inductee into the National Rugby League Hall of Fame.
+Marshall, who was ascribed Hall of Fame number 123, was amongst eleven male players in the 2024 Class.